Describes the system requirements and configuration requirements for running remote commands in PowerShell.

 How to configure your computer for remoting

-Computers running all supported versions of Windows can establish remote connections to and run remote commands in PowerShell without any configuration.
-However, to receive connections, and allow users to create local and remote user-managed PowerShell sessions ("PSSessions") and run commands on the local computer, you must enable PowerShell remoting on the computer.
+Computers running any supported version of Windows can establish remote connections and run remote commands in PowerShell without any configuration.
+However, to receive remote connections you must enable PowerShell remoting on the computer.

 Windows Server 2012 and newer releases of Windows Server are enabled for